-Publishing a book can feel like a monumental task, especially when you do it on your own.
-There’s a whole world of design choices, marketing strategies, and printing options that you need to navigate before your book finds its audience.
-Count on Palmetto Publishing to guide you along the way.
+Getting your written book to the publishing phase can feel like a monumental task, especially when you do it on your own.
+After the book editing process, there’s still a whole world of design choices, marketing strategies, and printing options that you need to navigate before your book finds its audience.
+No matter where you are on your book creation journey — from writing and editing to formatting, book layout, and marketing — you can count on Palmetto Publishing to guide you along the way.

-Book editing is crucial but sometimes a scary part of writing a book.
+The book editing process is a crucial but sometimes scary part of writing a book.
 You’ve already invested so much of your time and energy into the manuscript, and in some cases, it feels like you’ve invested a piece of your soul.

 When you’re that close to a project, how are you supposed to look at it objectively?
 How can you tell what’s working and what isn’t?
 There’s a possibility that you’ll miss large problems or stop out of frustration.